-Credit/debit cards: Credit/debit card payments may also be made for a 2.75% convenience fee of each transaction (the fee goes directly to CASHNet, a third-party payment processing company, and does not benefit the College).
+Credit/debit cards: Credit/debit card payments may also be made; however, a convenience fee does apply.
+This convenience fee goes directly to Transact CASHNet, a third-party payment processing company, and does not benefit the College).
 Credit/debit cards can only be accepted as outlined below and cannot be processed in the Student Accounts Office or over the phone.